 The Organizers should open course websites no later than 6 months before the event.
-The Organizers should prepare and distribute course posters and are also encouraged to announce their courses by using other means of their own choice.
-The FEBS logo must appear on all printed and webbased materials advertising the event.
+The Organizers should prepare and distribute course posters to be downloadable from their website and, where possible, displayed at Organizers' and speakers' institutes and events they attend.
+To aid this a FEBS-branded website and poster template will be supplied to the Organizers of Advanced Lecture Courses, Workshops, Practical Courses and Special Meetings, which must be used.
+(Posters for FEBS/EMBO courses are supplied by EMBO.)
+The Organizers are also encouraged to announce their courses by using other means of their own choice.

+The FEBS logo must appear on all printed and web-based materials advertising the event.
 In addition, links to FEBS' publications (FEBS Journal, FEBS Letters, FEBS Open Bio and Molecular Oncology) should appear prominently on the event website, and, if supplied by FEBS, an advert about its journals should be printed in program booklets.
-Organizers are asked to allow the MIC to present some slides about FEBS activities, usually in the opening session of the event.
+Organizers must allow the MIC to present some slides about FEBS activities and the FEBS Press representative to present about FEBS journals, these presentations should be well-accommodated in the course program.